magnuszetterberg/re-install/readme.md

     - git
     - htop

-It then downloads nerdfonts to you local directory the script was run from, and then unpacks the .zip file to ~/.fonts
+It then downloads nerdfonts to your local directory the script was run from, and then unpacks the .zip file to ~/.fonts

     wget -N https://github.com/ryanoasis/nerd-fonts/releases/download/v2.3.3/JetBrainsMono.zip